rust-stuco/lectures/week6/slides.md

 # Aside: Binary and Library Crate Paths

-Typically when you have both a binary and library crate in the same package, you want to use items (like functions and types) defined in `lib.rs` from `main.rs`.
+Typically when you have both a binary and library crate in the same package, you want to use functions and types defined in `lib.rs` from `main.rs`.

 ```
 src